 The study of chemical processes within living systems is an interdisciplinary enterprise that spans the fields of chemistry, molecular and cellular biology, biophysics, and engineering.
 Chemical biology and biochemistry use chemical insight, techniques, and tools to study or manipulate biological systems.
 They are the cornerstones of medical technology and therapeutics.
 To provide students with training in modern principles at a chemistry-biology interface, Vanderbilt’s interdisciplinary major in Biochemistry & Chemical Biology (BCB) incorporates expertise from multiple departments in the University.

 There are two tracks in the BCB major: a Biochemistry Track and a Chemical Biology Track.
 Both tracks share a set of four common core courses.
 Within each track there is a set of core courses along with choices for elective courses.
-For more information about the specific tracks, visit the curriculum page: as.vanderbilt.edu/bcb/requirements/major.php
+For more information about the specific tracks, visit the page with the major requirements: as.vanderbilt.edu/bcb/requirements/major.php

 Core courses in the BCB major are offered every year.
 These include classes in organic chemistry, biochemistry (I & II), chemical biology (I & II), analytical chemistry, biophysical chemistry, cell biology, biological sciences, genetics, drug design and development.
 There are more than 40 elective courses in engineering, computer science, chemistry, biological sciences and neuroscience associated with the major which are offered on a regular rotating basis.